Upgradingmaster/QuranFollow/extension/README.md

    python src/server.py
    ```

-2. **Click the extension icon** in Firefox toolbar to open the popup
+2. **Click the extension icon** in Firefox toolbar to open the sidepanel

 3. **Use the interface** exactly like the web version:
    - Load audio files or use the default recitation